BIRMINGHAM, UK & PORT VENDRES, FRANCE

-TED was born in 1946, studying medicine at Birmingham University (UK) and went on to be a GP with specialist interest in sexual health in that great city for over 40 years.
+TED was born in 1946, studied medicine at Birmingham University (UK) and went on to be a GP with specialist interest in sexual health in that city for over 40 years.

 He had a sound artisitic grounding from his father, (a talented amateur water colourist) and Tony Griffin, his mother's cousin, a professional artist from Berkhamstead.
 Having always had an interest in the fine arts, he developed a second career whilst working as a doctor, which took him beyond retirement in 2012.
 Subsequently, Ted studied for a regretably short time under the late David Mynett but is essentially self-taught.